Kariyavar: Plot

 In a village, there was a challenge that whoever reach into a pot housing a venomous cobra would have the privilege of installing an idol in a temple.
-A village girl Raju accepts and becomes successful in the challenge.
+A village girl Raju accepts and succeds in the challenge.
 The cobra forms a bond with Raju and also grants her wish that he will protect her whenever she needs.
-Madhav, a son of gypsy Balam Vanzara, falls in love with Raju while Champa, Vanzara's adoptive daughter, falls in love with Veera, Raju's malevolent neighbour who harbors envy for Madhav.
+Madhav, a son of gypsy Balam Vanzara, falls in love with Raju, while Champa, Vanzara's adoptive daughter, falls in love with Veera, Raju's malevolent neighbour who harbors envy for Madhav.
 Madhav was bitten by the cobra while he went to watch Raju's dance performance.
-Raju uses of the previously granted wish so the cobra retracts its venom, stipulating that a stepwell must be dug in the village.
-Meanwhile Raju and Madhav get married.
+Raju uses the previously granted wish so the cobra retracts its venom, stipulating that a stepwell must be dug in the village.
+Meanwhile, Raju and Madhav get married.
 Seeking vengeance, Veera shows the wrong place to dig the stepwell resulting in a dry well.
 The village suffering from the drought is manipulated by Veera to demand a sacrificial exorcism involving newly married couple of Raju and Madhav to rise the water in the stepwell.
 Champa decides to marry Veera as well as agrees to sacrifice herself.
 Finally the sacrifice of Champa and Veera results in the miraculous rising of well waters, resolving the village's problem.